Kathy Tran ‘really surprised’ by backlash to late-term abortion bill

 Gov. Ralph Northam was accused of supporting infanticide after he defended the bill in a Wednesday radio interview, saying that in those cases, “The infant would be delivered.
 The infant would be kept comfortable.”

-“The infant would be resuscitated if that’s what the mother and the family desired, and then a discussion would ensue between the physicians and the mother,” Mr. Northam said.
+“The infant would be resuscitated if that’s what the mother and the family desired, and then a discussion would ensue between the physicians and the mother,” said Mr. Northam, a former pediatric neurologist.

 He later tweeted, “I have devoted my life to caring for children and any insinuation otherwise is shameful and disgusting.”

-Meanwhile, Mr. Trump tweeted Thursday that the “Democrats are becoming the Party of late term abortion, high taxes, Open Borders and Crime!
+Meanwhile, Mr. Trump tweeted Thursday that the “Democrats are becoming the Party of late term abortion, high taxes, Open Borders and Crime!”

 The Washington Times Comment Policy